Tropicraft/Tropicraft/.github/SECURITY.md

 - Steps for reproducting the issue, including any Proof of Concept code
 - Any relevant CVEs

-We will acknowledge receiving the issue within 24 hours.
+We will acknowledge receiving the issue as soon as possible.
 Upon receipt, the team will then discuss the issue & provide a decision on whether we will act upon the issue within 5 days.
 Afterwards, updates will be provided at least every 7 days until the security issue is resolved.